xxlimengying/academic-website/content/authors/mengyingli/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.

-user_groups:
-- Principal Investigators

 ---
 I’m an Assistant Professor in the department of [Mechniacal Engineering](https://www.polyu.edu.hk/me/) at [The Hong Kong Polytechnic Univeristy](https://www.polyu.edu.hk/).
 Prior to join PolyU in 2020, I worked as a Postdoctoral Scholar from 2018 to 2020 in [Center for Energy Research](https://cer.ucsd.edu/) at [University of California San Diego](https://ucsd.edu/).
 My postdocoral work and Ph.D. dissertation research was advised by [Prof. Carlos F. M. Coimbra](http://jacobsschool.ucsd.edu/faculty/faculty_bios/index.sfe?fmp_recid=324).
 I conducted various research projects such as high-fidelity solar irradiance forecasting using physical and machine learning models; spectral modeling of longwave and shortwave radiative transfer in the atmosphere; and physics-based estimation of cloud optical properties from cutting-edge remote sensing data (e.g., GOES satellite imaging).
 Currently, my research areas are expanded to large-scale thermal energy storage, hybridizing different renewable sources for power production, passive cooling and desalination.